 Watermelon is also Autoimmune Paleo Protocol friendly, and you can find a recipe for a delicious Watermelon & Arugula Salad inside my first cookbook, The 30-Minute Thyroid Cookbook: 125 Healing Recipes for Hypothyroidism & Hashimoto’s.

 The second most important ingredient found in this delicious watermelon shooter is apple cider vinegar.

 Many people in the wellness world are not new to taking a shot of apple cider vinegar for a variety of health reasons.

 Many of the anecdotal reasons people say they consume apple cider vinegar include:

-This wellness trend is a personal preference, and I always encourage my clients to try things out for themselves and decide what makes a good addition to their own personal routine.
+This wellness trend is a personal preference, and I encourage you to try things out for yourself and decide what makes a good addition to your own personal routine.

 - In a blender, puree the watermelon and measure to 5 ounces.